Colorado Revised Statute § 18-3-204 C.R.S. prohibits third-degree assault, which is the state’s least serious assault crime.

 - an effort to gain leverage in a contentious divorce or child custody case.

-In these cases, we pore over the accuser’s recorded communications in search of an ulterior motive to falsely accuse you.
-The D.A. may then be forced to drop your charge (and then prosecute your accuser for filing a false report.)
+Once we show the accuser lacks credibility, the D.A. may be forced to drop your charge (and then prosecute your accuser for filing a false report.)

 Third-degree assault involves knowingly, recklessly, or negligently causing a bodily injury.